jacquev6/bottlenecks/README.md

 ![Duration vs. parallelism](build/duration-vs-parallelism.png)

-You should see that:
+On my machine, I can see that:
 - `cpu-multiplication` follows Amdahl's law closely, for $p$=100%: it's purely compute-bound and does benefit from any additional compute resource
-- `ram-bandwidth-copy` gains from a second thread, but is quite flat for 3 or more threads: it reaches the RAM's bandwidth and adding compute power doesn't help
+- `ram-bandwidth-copy` gains from a second thread, but is quite flat for 3 or more threads: it reaches the RAM's bandwidth and adding compute power doesn't help.
+It even makes things worse as we can see the duration increasing slowly for 6 threads and more
+- `disk-write` follows Amdahl's law closely for $p$=90% until 8 threads, but flattens for 9 threads and more: it reaches the disk's bandwidth